Optimum Advocates,

 I specialise in all forms of Judicial Review Petitions.

-Valentina called to the Bar in 2020, having gained experience in the fields of family law and personal injury during her devilling period.
+Laura Anne called to the Bar in 2020, having gained experience in the fields of personal injury and medical negligence during devilling.